apigirl/katacoda/dd-workshop-dash-2019/steps/step1.md

 # Getting started

-Make sure that your terminal is in the correct folder and your virtual environment is activated.
+Make sure that your terminal is in the correct folder and that your virtual environment is activated.
 To do so run the following commands:
-- `cd /workspace/integration-extras/`
+- `cd /workspace/integration-extras/`{{execute}}
-- `source venv/bin/activate`
+- `source venv/bin/activate`{{execute}}

-Now that you are fully setup, you can start your first assignments.
+Now that you are fully set up, you can start your first assignments.

 # Goals
 1. [Create a Github Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line)